Understanding the Difference Between Megabit and Megabyte

 What are Bits and Bytes?

-• Bit: The smallest unit of digital information, represented as either 0 or 1.
-Basically a single binary digit.
+• Bit: It’s the smallest unit of digital information, represented as either 0 or 1.
+Basically, a single binary digit.

-• Byte: A collection of eight bits.
-It serves as the standard measurement unit for file sizes, storage capacities, and data transfer rates.
+• Byte: It’s a collection of eight bits.
+It’s the standard measurement unit for file sizes, storage capacities, and data transfer rates.
 One byte can represent 256 different values (from 0 to 255).

 What Are Megabits and Megabytes?